 Either way, that doesn’t mean that air fryer caramelized onions are not still delicious!
 It’s a great alternative when you’re short on patience or time to watch your onions on the stove.

-You may not make “traditional” French onion soup with them, but they go great in a microwave grilled cheese!
+Try cooking kielbasa in the air fryer, and then use your caramelized onions on some pierogies!
+You may not make “traditional” French onion soup with them, but they also go great in a microwave grilled cheese!

 How to Make Air Fryer Caramelized Onions